Do Go On - 206 - Dungeons and Dragons

 Kick him in the nuts.

-Tiny goblin nuts.
+That tiny goblin nuts.

+little gobby nuts.
+Finally, roll.
 You roll the dice to see whether your action was successful.

-and then that's where the guy on the cape goes,
+Ah.
+So you roll the wrong number and then that's where the guy in the Cape goes, something like,

 Yes, totally.
 That's exactly it.
-This is where the D20 or the famous 20-sided dice comes
+This is where the D20 or the famous 20-sided dice comes into it,

-into it called the D20 for the cool kids.
-The higher you roll, the closer to 20, the more
+called the D-20 for the cool kids.
+The higher you roll, the closer to 20, the more likely you are to succeed in your actions.

-likely you are to succeed in your actions.
-Then you also add in bonuses from the character
+then you also add in bonuses from the character sheet

-sheet that gives you bonus depending on your character's traits and strengths.
-So if you have to outsmart someone
+that gives you a bonus depending on your character's traits and strengths.

-in a game, you've got to roll the dice to see if you're able to do it.
-The higher you roll
+you've got to roll the dice to see if you're able to do it.

-them all like you are able to do that.
-But say you're all a 13, not that great, but a
+But say you roll a 13, not that great, but a mid-number,

-you're probably gonna outsmart them.
+You're probably going to outsmart them.

 Is that sort of arbitrary a little bit?

-They decide, oh, you got lucky there,
+They decide, oh, you got lucky there or you fell on your ass, whatever.

-So your DM keeps describing stuff,
+So your DM keeps describing stuff.

-you decide what to do,
+You decide what to do.

-and then the dice gives you a score, and basically just basically just basically decides if you can do that action or not with a bit of
+And then the dice gives you a score and basically decides if you can do that action or not with a bit of discretion from the DM.

-discretion from the DM.
-And that very simply is how you play Dungeons and Dragons.
-Right.
+And that very simply is how you play dungeons and dragons.

 And it just goes on forever.
-Yeah, basically.
-Can you die?
-Yeah, I think you characters can die.

 It does sound slightly unsatisfying, but obviously there's satisfaction in there.

-What if you die early on and your friends just keep playing and you're like, well, I guess
+What if you die early on and your friends just keep playing and you're like, well, I guess I'll put on some popcorn against.

-It is very dope boring because you went, ah, stuff, I'm going to build a hotel here and
+It is very boring because you went, oh, stuff it.

-then you land on someone else's thing and you go, oh.
+I'm going to build a hotel here and then you land on someone else's thing and you go, oh.

 But then you go watch the footy in the front room.

-Yeah, the good room.
+The good room.

 That's basically it.